majianjia/nnom/examples/keyword_spotting/README.md

 - The output of MFCC is similar to an image.
 - Use the neural network to recognise these MFCCs same as to classify images.

-A few one second MFCC result are shown below:
+A few "one second MFCC coefficient maps" are shown below:

 ![](docs/kws_mfcc_example1.png)
 ![](docs/kws_mfcc_example2.png)